cloudspannerecosystem/spanner-schema-diff-tool/README.md

 * Add or remove column `DEFAULT` value clauses.
 * Modify `ON DELETE` rules on interleaved child tables.
 * Add or remove table row deletion policies
+* Add or remove or update change streams.

 If the tool cannot parse the DDL files, or the changes between the two DDL files cannot be made using ALTER statements (eg, change of column type, change of